bakkyn/COVID19-inpatient-cases-data/README.md

 Missing values filled with KNN and applications have been made with apriori.
 Then different classification types are applied and trees visualized.
 Evaluation Part includes Decision Boundries, ROC Curves, Performance Comparisons. <br>

-Bayes Classifier, Decision Tree Classifier, KNN Classifier used for classification.
+Bayes Classifier, Decision Tree Classifier, KNN Classifier used for classification. <br>

+acc,err,recall, specifity results are seen.